Introduction to Monolithic Kernel

 For any computer science graduate or IT professionals who have just started the career, this could be a good read.
 Having a good knowledge of OS is always an add on for the company.
 This kernel has a very simple architecture its very easy to understand and work on it.
 Also, an understanding of the monolithic kernel is a must for understanding a more advanced operating system like Microkernel operating system and hybrid operating system.

 How this technology will help you in career growth?

 Having a good knowledge of any operating system is an added advantage for any IT professionals, also this is a good starting point to understand a kernel-based operating system.
 Most of the banking and financial projects still make use of Linux and Unix based operating system and since they have this kernel architecture it would be great to have a good understanding of kernel architecture in depth.

 We have reached to the end of the article, hope you guys now have a clear understanding of what Monolithic kernel is, how does it work, its architecture and how can it help you to excel in your career.
 Also if you get the clarity on the Monolithic kernel OS architecture it will be easy for you to understand the more advanced OS like microkernel OS and Hybrid kernel OS architecture.

 This has been a guide to Monolithic Kernel.
-Here we discussed the basic concepts, Definition, scope, career growth and advantages of Monolithic Kernel.
+Here we discussed the concepts, scope, career growth, and advantages of Monolithic Kernel.
 You can also go through our other suggested articles to learn more –